maths/moodle-qtype_stack/doc/en/Authoring/KeyVals.md

 When using the [potential response tree](Potential_response_trees.md) it is often very useful to manipulate the student's answer _before_ applying any of the [Answer tests](Answer_tests.md).
 This gives the opportunity to perform sophisticated mathematical operations.
-Of course, using these makes interoperability very difficult.

 Before each answer test is applied the following list of variables is assembled and evaluated